bikeshaving/crank/docs/WIP.md

 ```

 ### The power of local variables
 As you can see, Crank leverages local variables within generators instead of requiring separate concepts like `state` and `refs` from React.
-If you add in event listeners and the natural lifecycle provided by generator functions, you can replicate pretty much every feature which would have been normally handled with classes, hooks, decorators, proxies, compilers or whatever other mechanisms framework developers concoct to represent stateful components.
-In a sense, Crank is almost like a throwback to the early days of JavaScript, when we used global variables and event listeners to add interactivity to relatively static pages.
-Because generator functions provide their own scope, this pattern can now be done in a modular fashion within a generator.
+If you add in event listeners and the natural lifecycle provided by generator functions, you have everything you need to write interactive applications.

 ## Special Props and Tags
-The element diffing algorithm used by Crank is both efficient and allows you to declare updates to complex stateful tree declaratively.
-However, there are times when you might want to tweak the way rendering works by moving nodes, rendering multiple elements into the same node without a parent, rendering into multiple top-level nodes, or preventing children from being updated.
-Crank provides one special prop `crank-key` and three special tags `Fragment`, `Portal` and `Copy`, to allow you to do this with JSX.
+The element diffing algorithm used by Crank is both declarative and efficient, but there are times when you might want to tweak the way it works in one way or another.
+Crank provides one special prop `crank-key` and three special tags `Fragment`, `Portal` and `Copy` which provide special rendering behaviors.

 ### `crank-key`
-By default, Crank will use element tag and position to determine if a newly rendered element represents an update or a change to the tree.
-Because elements often represent stateful DOM nodes or components, it can be useful to “key” the children of an element, to hint to renderers that an element has added, moved or removed.
+By default, Crank will use an element’s tag and position to determine if it represents an update or a change to the tree.
+Because elements often represent stateful DOM nodes or components, it can be useful to “key” the children of an element as a hint to Crank that an element has been added, moved or removed.
 In Crank, we do this with the special prop `crank-key`:

 ```jsx
 let nextId = 0;